lkesteloot/unsong/unsong.md

 “I challenge you to a placebomantic duel!”
 Dylan kept trying to say, over the din.

 Clark finally scored a direct hit on Malia’s skull, but it only seemed to make her angry.
 Erica spoke the Tempestous Name, which was a terrible idea.
 Everything stopped for a few brief seconds as the wind flung fire and paper and paper-that-was-on-fire around the room.
 The window shattered, and Malia caught herself just in time to avoid being flung out of it.
-“I chall…mmmmph!” said Dylan, as a burning piece of paper almost flew into his mouth.
+“I chall... mmmmph!” said Dylan, as a burning piece of paper almost flew into his mouth.

 Mark and Malia spoke Names at each other at the same time.
 The Fulminant Name hit Malia, seemed to half-knock her out.
 The Kinetic Name hit Mark and flung him out the shattered window.
 Dylan stared for a second, his mouth open in horror.